redhat-cip/dci-rhel-agent/README.md

     - /tmp/result-1.xml
     - /tmp/result-2.xml
 ```

+### How to run tests only (no provisioning)?

+If a user has a pre-provisioned system and would like to only run user-tests and enabled Red Hat tests, the agent can be started with the --tests-only command line option.
+An entry for the system and job needs to exist in the settings file so the agent can determine the appropriate Red Hat tests to run, if enabled (RHEL-7 vs. RHEL-8).

+`dci-rhel-agent-ctl --start --tests-only`

 ## FAQ

 ### I need to move our jumpbox and give it a new IP.
 How do we update our RHEL agent install?

 The new IP address should be updated in the following files:
 /etc/hosts (if applicable)
 /etc/dnsmasq.d/beaker.conf